Ebony and Ivory: Bond's first black sexual conquest in 1973, Rosie Carver

 Fleming probably would have hated the silliness of Moonraker, the humour of the Roger Moore films, and the campiness of Diamonds are Forever where his villainous creation, Ernst Stavro Blofeld, was seen in drag

 When he first saw Sean Connery, Fleming reportedly said, "totally wrong", or words to that effect

-It's entirely possible that a British agent in 2018 could be black, and Bond films have always been set in the current day.
+It's entirely possible a British agent in 2018 could be black, and Bond films have always been set in the current day.
 It's not about being "politically correct".
-It's not that I particularly want a black Bond either.
-It's that I want the best man for the job — and I believe that's Idris Elba.
+It's not I particularly want a black Bond either.
+It's I want the best man for the job — and I believe that's Idris Elba.

 Copyright © 2018 J W Emery Ltd. All rights reserved.